 When you are testing Flows on a staging environment or to internal testers in your production environment, all of the Flow's targeting settings will need to match for you to see the Flow.
 This includes if the Flow's frequency is set to "Show once".
 In this case, you would normally only be able to test and review this Flow one time.

 "Reset Flow history", however, allows you to clear any user's history of Flows seen to allow for repeated testing.

 2. Find the user you want to reset.
 Click the "..." option on the right of the screen, and then "Reset Flow history".

 3. You will receive a confirmation message.
 If you want to proceed, click "Reset".

 4. If the user's history was successfully cleared, you will see a "Flow history reset" popup on the left side of the page.
 That user will then be eligible to see any Flow with "Show once" settings that they've already seen.

 Troubleshooting flows during testing

-If, during testing, your flows aren't appearing as you would expect, open the Debugger and check out the Flow Diagnostics / Eligibility for your user.
-See the troubleshooting guide on flows not showing properly for more info.
+If, during testing, your flows aren't appearing as you would expect, open the Appcues debugger to see if there are errors and check out our Diagnostics Tool to double-check your targeting configuration.